Translanguaging: Language Comparisons

-Translanguaging and collaborative translation
+Translanguaging and Collaborative Translation

 Using the first language to support the second language can benefit in numerous ways.
 Learners can connect their previous knowledge to their new learning.
 Additionally, technology can support the development and comprehension of multiple languages based on learning theories and strategies.
 This can also facilitate the visualization and interaction with grammar, pronunciation, and much of various languages simultaneously.
 According to Ofelia Garcia, translanguaging can contribute to education by:

 Collaborative translation can also contribute to translanguaging because many participants can translate simultaneously in the same document.
 This technique is fundamental because learners can utilize all the language knowledge, they have from their first, second or third language to input and expand knowledge in several areas.

-Cultural component
+Cultural and Identity

-Translanguaging allows learners to connect the information they already know to the new information.
-In a learning environment, learners should be able to use previous knowledge to build more structure and connections to what they already know.
-The implementation of translanguaging also preserves cultural heritage.
-Learners can transfer ways in which languages are similar to support understanding of one another and preserve their first language.
-Language is part of the Intangible cultural heritage that learners can maintain by using one language to make sense of the other.
+The implementation of translanguaging can help preserve cultural heritage.
+Learners can recognize ways in which two languages are similar to support understandings of both languages, which can help them better understand and preserve their first languages.

+García and Li affirm that using translanguaging helps students from diverse backgrounds to understand and express their identities.
+Bilingual people have complex language skills that can change, and translanguaging helps them show multiple identities, not just those from one language.
+Translanguaging reveals new ways of using language that show the complexity of communication between people with different backgrounds.
+This breaks away from fixed language identities tied to specific countries.